machine-learning-glossary/glossary/README.md

 Most of the website's content is in Pandoc Markdown files.
 LaTeX mathematics is rendered with MathJax.

+This site is built by Netlify and deployed to https://machinelearning.wtf/

+If you want to preview your changes, there are three ways (listed in order of easiest to hardest):
+ - Open a pull request against this repo.
+Netlify will build the pull request and host it on a staging subdomain.
+ - Use the included Docker image.
+Install Docker, run `./build.sh` from this repo's root directory to build the container, and then run `./serve.sh` to to build and deploy the site on your computer at `http://localhost:4000`.
+ - Install Jekyll on your computer and run `jekyll serve` in this repo's root directory.

 ## Writing
 Terms should be written in Markdown, as that is what the templates are assuming they're dealing with.